fucora/cdp4j/README.md

 Licensing
 ---------

-cdp4j is licensed as [AGPL](https://github.com/webfolderio/cdp4j/blob/master/LICENSE) software.
+cdp4j is licensed as [cdp4j Commercial License](https://github.com/webfolderio/cdp4j/blob/master/LICENSE).

-__Open Source != Free Software__.
-The source may be viewable on GitHub but that doesn't mean anyone can use it for any purpose.

-Buying a license is __mandatory__ as soon as you develop commercial activities distributing the cdp4j software inside your product or deploying it on a network without disclosing the source code of your own applications under the AGPL license.
+Buying a license is __mandatory__ as soon as you develop commercial activities distributing the cdp4j software inside your product or deploying it on a network.

 Stability
 ---------